 Medical School Admissions FAQs

-Find all of the information you need about our admissions policies here.
+Find all of the information you need about our medical school admissions policies here.
 Questions or comments about this guide?
 Send us an email.

 AUC School of Medicine Admissions Process

-Students are advised to apply no later than six weeks prior to the start of the semester in which they wish to enroll.
+Students are advised to apply to medical school no later than six weeks prior to the start of the semester in which they wish to enroll.
 AUC enrolls three classes each year: in January, May, and September.

 Three Medical School Starts Each Year